StackVista/stackstate-docs/configure/health/send-health-data/repeat_states.md

 ## Send health to StackState

-Health can be sent in one JSON message via HTTP POST or using the StackState CLI command [sts health send](/develop/reference/cli_reference.md#sts-health-send).
+Health can be sent in one JSON message via HTTP POST or using the StackState CLI command `sts health send`.
 In the example below, a snapshot containing two check states is sent to StackState from a single external monitoring system.

 {% tabs %}
 {% tab title="curl" %}